 By: Janine Southard

-Janine Southard is a happiness coach for smart, practical women with outwardly great lives.
+Janine Southard is a happiness coach for smart, practical women.
 She helps clients discover what happiness really means to them, so they can live more fulfilled, relaxed, and confident lives.

 Originally published at https://www.ellevatenetwork.com.